 What is the Bystander Effect?

-The bystander effect refers to reluctance by witnesses to help a person in distress such as a medical emergency, when there are other people present.
+The bystander effect refers to a psychological phenomenon in which individuals are less likely to offer assistance to a person in need when there are other people present.
+Essentially, the presence of other bystanders can lead to a diffusion of responsibility where each person assumes that someone else will take action, resulting in a delay or absence of help.
 In the context of Sudden Cardiac Arrest (SCA), bystanders may refrain from dialing 911, offering CPR, or using an AED on the person in need.

 Common Reasons for Bystander Hesitancy

-One common reason for the bystander effect is a psychological phenomenon known as diffusion of responsibility.
+One common reason for the bystander effect is a principle known as the diffusion of responsibility.
 This is a misguided tendency of individuals to expect others to be better suited to step in and help.
 This way, the individual feels less personal responsibility towards the person in distress.

-However, it is always best to assume that nobody else has called 911 yet and take that immediate and simple action if you ever witness an emergency.
+It is always best to assume that nobody else has called 911 and take that immediate and simple action if you ever witness an emergency.
 Don’t be afraid to call 911!
-Dispatchers are trained to help you, you are not alone.
+Dispatchers are trained to help you by providing lifesaving instruction over the phone.

-Another reason why the bystander effect happens is fear that intervention may be interpreted as inappropriate.
-For example, men may hesitate to give CPR to women because it involves contact with the breast area, and they fear that this may be seen as lewd.
-It is critical to normalize the provision of CPR to women, exposing the chest of a person to save their life is necessary.
+Another reason why the bystander effect happens is fear an intervention may be interpreted as inappropriate.
+For example, men may hesitate to give CPR to a women because it involves contact with her breast area, and they fear that this may be seen as lewd.
+Bystanders may be afraid to remove a woman’s shirt and bra in order to perform CPR and attach an AED’s electrode pads to her chest for fear of inappropriately exposing her bare chest.
+(Normalizing this part of the rescue scenario for female victims is part of the reason why the Avive Connect AED audibly instructs AED users to Expose the patient’s bare chest, including bra.)
+It is critical to normalize CPR and AED use on women since exposing a person’s chest in an attempt to save their life is necessary.

-Drawing upon research showing that those wearing bras are less likely to receive effective AED treatment.
+Drawing upon research, one study showed that those wearing bras were less likely to receive effective AED treatment.
 A 2015 study conducted by Canadian psychologists at the Universities of Laval and Calgary found that only 42% of participants removed the manikin’s bras as required for proper AED use.

 A potential responder may also be afraid they do not possess the right skills and could inadvertently make the situation even worse.
 Witnesses of a medical emergency often fear that they may be subject to blame or legal action if they are perceived to have caused harm to the victim when trying to help them.
 However, the law actually encourages lay people and bystanders to perform CPR and to use an AED on people who have suffered from SCA and it actually protects them from litigation.